ilyas-shah/Django-wiki-app/README.md

 - Python version > 3.xx should be installed in your system
 - Install Django framework if not installed already.
   > pip3 install Django
-- Install markdown2 fro markdown to html conversion.
+- Install markdown2 for markdown to html conversion.
   > pip3 install markdown2

 ## Run the application